bigchaindb/org/jobs/aejob.md

-(We're currently not hiring.
-But when we are, here's a typical opening.)

 # Applications Engineer

 BigchainDB is building a decentralized database for the internet, and for collaborative ecosystems.
 Organizations use our software to build applications that liberate personal data from centralized silos, that help artists & musicians feed their families, and to shine the light of transparency on ossified corrupt systems.
 It's the promise of blockchain technology, at scale.